BMO Centre Expansion

 When will Phase one construction begin?

-Following permitting and approvals, construction of the Arts Commons expansion is anticipated to begin in late 2024 or early 2025.
+Following permitting and approvals, construction of the Arts Commons expansion is anticipated to begin in late 2024.

 Project milestones